-In three seasons with the Tartans, Rivera has mentored two male athletes to three top-three finishes in the hurdle events at the UAA Outdoor Championships which helped the team win the 2017 title.
+In four seasons with the Tartans, Rivera has mentored two male athletes to three top-three finishes in the hurdle events at the UAA Outdoor Championships which helped the team win the 2017 title.
 While setting a new school record, the women's 4x400 meter relay team placed third at the UAA Indoor Championships in 2017.

 In 2018, Rivera worked with freshman Marvin Bennett Jr. who was named the UAA Rookie of the Year at the conclusion of the indoor season after winning the 60-meter dash and placing in the 200-meter dash.
 He followed that with a second-place showing in the 100-meter dash during the outdoor meet.
 Bennett Jr. also set the school record in the 60-meter dash during the indoor season.
 On the women's side, Rivera mentored sophomore Leah Kendrick who placed third in the 100-meter hurdles at the UAA Outdoor Championships and the 4x400 meter relay team which took third at the same meet with a new school record performance.
 The 4x100 meter relay also had an All-UAA third-place finish while the top finish of the year came from junior Debarati Bhanja who set a new school record in the 100-meter dash.